Heptagon Area Calculator

-Square Perimeter calculator can be used to calculate the perimeter of the square by inputting the length of one of the sides of the square
+Heptagon Area calculator can be used to calculate the area of the heptagon by inputting the length of the side of the heptagon

 Welcome to our Square Area Calculator! which will help you calculate the square’s area quickly and accurately.
 A Square is a four-sided polygon where all four sides are equal.
 So, the square’s four sides make equal angles at its vertices, measuring 90 degrees each.